len-rtz/bullinger-patristic-annotations/docs/methodology.md

 ### 2. PASSIM Analysis (Explicit References)
 To find explicit references (verbatims) the text reuse analysis library PASSIM was used.
 Therefore the works from relevant church fathers were scraped from "Corpus Corporum".
 After chunking and normalisation those were compared to the normalised letters dataset of Bullinger Digital (ref. docs/passim).
 This yielded a list of explicit quotes / matching text that can be found in both, patristic sources and Bullingers letters, datasets.
 Within this list are lots of false positives due to bible verbatims in both datasets.
 This list was too manually scanned and worked through to find promissing explicit references of church fathers works in the letters.

+### Limitation of this method:
+The yielded list contained many false positives as both the correspondents in the 16th century, as well as the church fathers quote the Bible, such as the Vulgate, often.

 **Example:**
 | cluster_id | bullinger_id  | bullinger_text  | cluster_size  | patristic_id  |  patristic_text | patristic_author  | patristic_title  |
 |---|---|---|---|---|---|---|---|